pelikhan/action-genai-commentor/README.md

 > [!NOTE]
 > This action uses GitHub Models for LLM inference.
 It really assumes you are using [GitHub Models at scale](https://docs.github.com/en/github-models/github-models-at-scale/use-models-at-scale).

+You must set "Allow GitHub Actions to create and approve pull requests" in your repository settings to allow the action to create pull requests with documentation updates.

 ## Supported languages:

 - TypeScript: `.ts`, `.tsx`, `.mts`, `.cts`